Frequently Asked Questions

 The 8-Bit Oracle supports English, Traditional Chinese (繁體中文), Simplified Chinese (简体中文), and Thai (ไทย).
 Hexagram content includes original Chinese characters with pinyin romanization.

 The I-Ching is not tied to any specific religion.
-It emerged from ancient Chinese cosmology and has been studied within Confucian, Taoist, and Buddhist traditions, as well as by Western philosophers and psychologists like Carl Jung.
+It emerged from ancient Chinese cosmology and has been studied within Confucian, Taoist, and Buddhist traditions.
+In the West, Carl Jung used the I-Ching extensively in developing his theory of synchronicity, as described in his 1949 foreword to the Wilhelm/Baynes translation.
+Physicist Niels Bohr incorporated yin-yang symbolism into his coat of arms, and philosopher Alfred North Whitehead drew parallels between I-Ching process philosophy and his own work.
 It is primarily a philosophical and practical text about patterns of change.

 Approach hexagram readings as mirrors for reflection rather than fortune-telling.
-Consider the hexagram's imagery, its judgment text, and how the themes relate to your current situation.
-The changing lines indicate areas of transition.
+As Richard Wilhelm advised, consider the hexagram's imagery (象, xiàng), its judgment text (彖, tuàn), and how the themes relate to your current situation.
+The changing lines indicate areas of transition — these are the lines with a value of 6 (old yin) or 9 (old yang) that transform into their opposite, creating a second hexagram.
+Reading both hexagrams together reveals the trajectory of change.
 The I-Ching rewards contemplation and repeated study.